ssbc/ssb-fixtures/README.md

 - Generates private `post` msgs
 - Oldest msg is always `type: post` and contains the text "OLDESTMSG"
 - Most recent msg is always `type: post` and contains the text "LATESTMSG"
+- Can generate an "extended" fixture
+  - `npx ssb-fixtures --messages=1050 --authors=100 --latestmsg=1000` contains 50 more new messages more than `npx ssb-fixtures --messages=1000 --authors=100`

 ## Versioning